ipfs/specs/keystore/readme.md

 SUBCOMMANDS:

-    ipfs key sign <data>          - Generates a signature for the given data with a specified key ipfs key verify <data> <sig>  - Verify that the given data and signature match ipfs key encrypt <data>       - Encrypt the given data ipfs key decrypt <data>       - Decrypt the given data
+    ipfs crypt sign <data>          - Generates a signature for the given data with a specified key ipfs crypt verify <data> <sig>  - Verify that the given data and signature match ipfs crypt encrypt <data>       - Encrypt the given data ipfs crypt decrypt <data>       - Decrypt the given data

 DESCRIPTION: